vahidzf/vahidzf.github.io/_projects/3_project.md

 populations, like individuals with autism or depression.
 These studies explore non-traditional methods to improve physical and mental well-being, often with a focus on enhancing self-esteem and overall quality of life.
 A sample of my studies are referenced below.

--	Effect of Kangoo Jump Training on the Balance Function of Autistic Children with High Performance Level
--	Applying a computational intelligence method to predict the rehabilitation treatment for females with lateral patellar displacement
--	Effect of rebound therapy exercises on the quality of life in the female students with major depression disorder (MMD)
--	Effect of rope jumping exercise on postural control, static and dynamic balance in boy students with flat foot
--	Effect of aerobics exercise on self-esteem in Iranian female adolescents covered by welfare organization